Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Long Weekends

-Six of the 10 bank holidays in Ireland 2026 fall on a Monday, creating natural long weekends: St Brigid’s Day, Easter Monday, May, June, August, and October bank holidays.
+Six of the 10 bank holidays fall on a Monday in 2026, creating natural long weekends: St Brigid’s Day, Easter Monday, May, June, August, and October bank holidays.

 Christmas Period